m0r4a/blog/content/posts/linux_history/index.md

 title: "The History of Linux"
 draft: false
 date: 2024-10-04
+description: I wrote a small chunk of text about the history of linux as a test file.
 summary: "This is a post where I summarize the history of linux, it is a test post."
 ---